mesosphere/dcos-commons/frameworks/kafka/docs/limitations.md

 When Kerberos is enabled, the broker VIP is disabled as Kerberized clients will not be able to use it.
 This is because each Kafka broker uses a specific Kerberos principal and cannot accept connections from a single unified principal which the VIP would require.

+### Toggling Kerberos

+Kerberos authentication can be toggled (enabled / disabled), but this triggers a rolling restart of the cluster.
+Clients configured with the old security settings will lose connectivity during and after this process.
+It is recommended that backups are made and downtime is scheduled.

+### Toggling TLS

+Transport encryption using TLS can be toggled (enabled / disabled), but will trigger a rolling restart of the cluster.
+As each broker restarts, a client may lose connectivity based on its security settings and the value of the `service.security.transport_encryption.allow_plaintext` configuration option.
+It is recommended that backups are made and downtime is scheduled.

+In order to enable TLS, a service account and corresponding secret is required.
+Since it is not possible to change the service account used by a service, it is recommended that the service is deployed with an explicit service account to allow for TLS to be enabled at a later stage.

 ## Out-of-band configuration

 Out-of-band configuration modifications are not supported.
 The service's core responsibility is to deploy and maintain the service with a specified configuration.
 In order to do this, the service assumes that it has ownership of task configuration.
 If an end-user makes modifications to individual tasks through out-of-band configuration operations, the service will override those modifications at a later time.
 For example: